 No. You will continue to build your course schedule using the options under the Registration Menu in SIRS.

-You should contact your Academic Advisor with any questions about your academic history and your degree requirements.
+You should contact your Student Support Advisor with any questions about your academic history and your degree requirements.

 If you hover over any course number with your mouse, the name and credit hours for the course will display.
 If you click on any course, the link will display complete information including a course description, list of any prerequisites, and scheduling information (scheduling information appears only if the college is allowing registration at the time).